KRISHNAPRASADEK/Food-App-Mean/README.md

 This is a E-commerce Mean Stack Application I have built as a part of my training for ordering foods online,
 <br/>
-technologies used Angular JS, Node JS, Express JS and MongoDB.
+technologies used Angular, Node JS, Express JS and MongoDB.

 Features:
 - Login, Registration with validation